 The need for a Performing Arts Centre has been identified as far back as the 2007 Recreation and Culture Master Plan.
 The 2013 Recreation and Culture Master Plan, also included a Performing Arts Centre as a need in the community.

 In May 2010, the Lethbridge Performing Arts Centre Study was conducted.
 It was determined that existing facilities were inadequate for current-day performances both in venue design and availability.
 The study contained a needs assessment and recommendations, a business plan, a building program and a schematic design.

 In 2011, a second study was commissioned, this time engaging theatre specialists to evaluate the initial recommendations.
 From this, the Performing Arts Theatre Study Review was completed, resulting in a reduction in the size and scope of the initial recommendations.

 Today, the City's current theatre, Genevieve E. Yates Memorial Centre is booked to capacity and cannot accommodate additional bookings or new performance opportunities.
 Despite upgrades to this facility, there is still a high demand for quality performing arts space in Lethbridge.

-Jillian Bracken, Liaison and Support Services Manager
+Jillian Bracken, Community Arts and Culture Manager

-City of Lethbridge, Recreation and Culture
+Recreation and Culture